jothsnapraveena/Power-BI-Projects/README.md

 # Data Visualization using Power BI

-In this project we are going to import data from excel, clean the data and analyse superstore sales data to  draw insights like quantity of sales and profits.
+In this project we are going to import data from excel, clean the data and analyse complex data to  draw useful insights using scorecards, different visualizations and reports

 ## Authors